Teletoon Retro: History

-Teletoon Retro began as a programming block on Teletoon.
+Teletoon Retro started as a programming block on Teletoon.
 On November 24, 2000, Teletoon Canada was given approval by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch a national English language category 2 specialty channel named Teletoon Retro.
 The channel never made it to air.

 Plans to launch the channel arose again in 2005, when on October 25, Teletoon Canada was given approval again to launch Teletoon Retro.
-The channel was launched at 6:00 PM EST on October 1, 2007 across all major television providers with its very first program being The Bugs Bunny and Tweety Show.
+The channel was launched at 6:00 PM EST on October 1, 2007, across all major television providers with its first program being The Bugs Bunny and Tweety Show.
 To coincide with the channel's launch, Teletoon briefly relaunched the Retro programming block.
 A French language counterpart, titled Télétoon Rétro, which had been given approval to be launched at the same time as Teletoon Retro, was launched on September 4, 2008.

-On February 4, 2013, the channel underwent a refresh with new graphics and bumpers created by John Lee, retiring the "Television sets" era from 2009 to 2013.
-In addition, the channel also underwent a new logo, and the male announcer (still used on its parent network) was discontinued and replaced with a female announcer.
+On February 4, 2013, the channel underwent a refresh with new graphics and bumpers created by John Lee, retiring the "television sets" era from 2009 to 2013.
+In addition, the channel also underwent a new logo, and the male announcer (still used on its parent network) was retired and replaced with a female announcer.
+However, the channel's slogan did not change.

 On March 4, 2013, Corus Entertainment announced that it would acquire Astral Media's 50% ownership interest in Teletoon Canada (owner of Teletoon, Télétoon, Teletoon Retro, Télétoon Rétro, and Cartoon Network), along with several other properties.
 The purchase was in relation to Bell Media's pending takeover of Astral (which had earlier been rejected by the CRTC in October 2012, but was restructured to allow the sale of certain Astral Media properties in order to allow the purchase to clear regulatory hurdles).
 Corus's purchase was cleared by the Competition Bureau two weeks later on March 18.